Managing the Canvas Patient Portal

 Common configuration areas include:

-• Enabling beta portal features, such as appointments, forms, consents, registration, or My Health
+Enabling portal features, such as appointments, consents, registration, messaging, payments, contact, or My Health

 Patient Portal URL